 Online course platforms are types of learning management systems (LMS) that provide users with access to open online courses.
 These virtual courses are similar to offline courses in a lot of ways – an instructor provides an engaging educational experience through video, image, text, audio and PDF files.
 Students follow along with the lms software, take notes, perform exercises, and complete exams to test their knowledge.

-Online course platforms like Teachable, Thinkific, Kajabi, Podia, and Ruzuku all feature a robust set of features for course creators.
+Tools like Teachable, Thinkific, Kajabi, Podia, and Ruzuku all feature a robust set of features for course creators.

 Their course software includes a dedicated fully-responsive website experience, easy content uploads, the ability to edit the look and feel of the class, marketing features, course completion certificates, a sales funnel, and more.
 Course creators choose a platform to use, then charge their students a set fee to access their courses.